 Bulk data storage is also less expensive in the public cloud, particularly when archived in long-term ‘cold’ storage.
 By diverting their least sensitive data to the cloud, SMBs can benefit from significant cost savings without compromising the security of their privately stored data.v

 With the power of distributed cloud computing behind them, SMBs can, for the first time in history, compete with the industry giants on a more or less even footing.
 By adopting a hybrid network, companies can leverage practically unlimited storage space and compute resources.
 If an unexpected spike in demand occurs, a hybrid network can cope with it – unlike a private cloud.
 Hybrid networks are designed to work as one large system.
 Distributing data between on-premise and off-site storage is normally facilitated by a cloud storage appliance which plays the role of a gateway.
-Cloud management platforms then enable administrators to manage the data storage from one place.
+Cloud management platforms then enable administrators to manage data storage from one place.
 Provided they can afford the monthly data storage and egress charges, SMBs will no longer face the technological restrictions of the pre-cloud era.

 A hybrid cloud set-up can help an SMB to balance the control and management of their network with sensible outsourcing arrangements.
-For the private element of their hybrid cloud, businesses will need to draw up a cloud management strategy which sets out various policies (e.g. for configuration and installment management, access control and budget management).
+For the private element of their hybrid cloud, businesses will need to draw up a cloud management strategy which sets out various policies (e.g. for configuration and instalment management, access control and budget management).
 They must also come to a decision about the right set of cloud management tools for the job.
 A key decision will be whether to use multiple specialized tools or a consolidated solution (aka a ‘single pane of glass’).

 Responsibility for managing the public cloud element of the network can be outsourced to a third party IT services provider and governed by a carefully scrutinized SLA.
 All off-site software and security upgrades will be handled remotely, easing the burden on in-house IT and perhaps freeing up resources for more strategic purposes.

 Perhaps the biggest advantage that SMBs often have over their larger rivals is their adaptability to changing market conditions.
-A hybrid cloud infrastructure enables them to remain agile.
+Hybrid cloud infrastructure enables them to remain agile.
 Rather than having to plan expensive infrastructure years ahead, SMBs can forge ahead with their plans for growth.
 If demand takes off, extra compute resources can be provisioned to ensure applications and services are in place.
-If business slows, resources can just be descaled; the business will not be stuck paying for hardware it isn’t using.
+If business slows, resources can just be descaled; the business will not be stuck paying for the hardware it isn’t using.

 However, having a private element to the cloud adds an additional selling point.
 New customers can be assured in marketing materials that their data will be secured.
 This can give SMBs a competitive edge over other small businesses which are operating solely in the cloud and can’t give the same level of guarantee,